Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Introduction

 Longitudinal targeted maximum likelihood estimation (LTMLE, \citealp{vanderLaan:2012}) is a doubly robust estimation technique that requires iteratively fitting models for the outcome and intervention mechanisms at each time point.
-With LTMLE, the causal quantity of interest (such as an average treatment effect (ATE)) is estimated consistently if either the iterated outcome regressions or the intervention mechanisms are estimated consistently.
+With LTMLE, the causal quantity of interest (such as differences in counterfactual outcomes after intervening at multiple time points) is estimated consistently if either the iterated outcome regressions or the intervention mechanisms are estimated consistently.
 LTMLE, like other doubly robust methods, has an advantage over other approaches in that it can more readily incorporate machine learning methods while retaining valid statistical inference.
 Recent research has shown that this is important if correct model specification is difficult, such as when dealing with complex longitudinal data, potentially of small sample size, where relationships and interactions are most likely highly nonlinear and where the number of variables is large compared to the sample size (\citealp{Tran:2019, Schomaker:2019}).

 Using causal inference in economics has a long history, starting with path analyses and potential outcome language (\citealp{tinbergen1928supplycurves, wright1934path}) and continuing with regression discontinuity analyses (\citealp{Hahn2008regressiondiscontinuity}), instrumental variable designs (\citealp{imbens2014instrumentalvariables}), and propensity score approaches in the context of the potential outcome framework (\citealp{rosenbaum1983propensity}), among many other methods.
 More recently, there have been works advocating the use of doubly robust techniques in econometrics (\citealp{Chernozhukov:2018}).
 From the perspective of statistical inference, this is a very promising suggestion because the integration of modern machine learning methods in causal effect estimation is almost inevitable in areas with a large number of covariates and complex data-generating processes (\citealp{Schomaker:2019}).